nie7321/step-function-talk/slides.md

 # Why not just use Lambda?
 Lambda and the AWS SDK could be used to achieve anything that step functions can.

 But step functions make certain things easier.

+Like babysitting & re-trying failed Lambdas.
+No 15 minute limit here :grin:

 ![bg right:40% 80%](https://d1.awsstatic.com/Digital%20Marketing/House/PAC/2up/PAC-Q4_House-Ads_Lambda_2up.62dc7e19b7b2e0a2c06821594c31f1ce00a6bdda.png)